orne-dev/maven-root/README.md

 When use to create modules of multi-module Maven projects automatically cleans the additional configuration and launchers intended for root projects.

-## Archetype for Java 9 module projects and modules
+## Archetype for JPMS named module projects and modules

 The `dev.orne:java-project-archetype` artifact provides a basic archetype for generation of projects or modules base en POM `dev.orne:java-root-pom`.